rnascunha/pusha/README.md

 # Pusha

-**Pusha** is a C implementation to make **Web Push** requests.
-The library aims to provide a easy interface that supplying all the necessary information, it will deal with all the complexity.
-As a result, it delivers the HTTP headers and payload encryptation necessary to make the HTTP request.
+**Pusha** is a library implemented in C to make **Web Push** requests.
+The library aims to provide a easy interface that, supplying all the necessary information, will deal with all the complexity, delivering the HTTP headers and payload encryptation necessary to make the HTTP request.
+It also provides some HTTP facilities as serialize data to send.

-It's also avaiable 2 tools to assist:
+**Pusha** brings 2 tools to assist:
-* [genkey](#genkey) will generate a pair of *private*/*public* keys needed to send the push requests;
+* [genkey](#genkey) will generate a pair of *private*/*public* keys needed to send web push requests;
-* [push](#push) is a tool to send the push requests via command line.
+* [pusha](#pusha-tool) is a tool to send web push requests via command line.

 ## Decendencies

-**Pusha** depends of:
+It depends of:

 * [CMake](https://cmake.org/) - to build **Pusha**;
 * [OpenSSL](https://www.openssl.org/);